Resource Center

 Please Note: Joybound’s clinic is unable to offer emergency veterinary services.

-If you are experiencing a veterinary emergency, please contact the nearest Veterinary Emergency Group branch or your local emergency vet.
-Veterinary Emergency Group offers 24-hour, walk-in emergency care for pets and is a proud partner of Joybound People & Pets.
+If you are experiencing a veterinary emergency, please contact your nearest emergency veterinary office.
+VCA Animal Hospitals and VEG ER for Pets both offer 24-hour, walk-in emergency care for pets and are proud partners of Joybound People & Pets.
 If you have reason to believe your pet has ingested poison, you can contact the ASPCA Animal Poison Control Center Hotline at (888) 426-4435 (consultation fee may apply).

 More Resources for Pet Guardians